Southampton-RSG/2015-09-17-southampton/novice/python/01-basic.md

 weight in pounds: 121.0
 ~~~

+In the above example, a floating point number `55` object has a tag labelled `weight_kg`.

+If we reassign to `weight_kg`, we just move the tag to another object as shown below.

-We can also change a variable's value by assigning it a new one:
+We can change a variable's value by assigning it a new one:

 ~~~ {.python}
 weight_kg = 57.5